123212321/Social-Distancing-Boggle/README.md

 1. Open a new Google Apps Script project
 2. Paste the Code.gs file in this repository into the project
 3. Open a new HTML file and past the code in index.html in this repository into the file
-3. Create a bew Google Sheet.
+3. Create a new Google Sheet.
 Any empty Google Sheet is fine.
 You just need a central place to store the game board that all players can access.
 4. Paste the id from the Google Sheet into the Code.gs in two places Here is how to find the id of your Google Sheet if you do not know: https://developers.google.com/sheets/api/guides/concepts